manifest-development/frontend-challenge-ts/README.md

 # Manifest - Coding Challenge

+Coding Challenge - For convenience, I have deployed the project on Netlify(https://bartswierz-coding-challenge.netlify.app/).
+If you would like to run the tests, you can follow the easy installation steps below.

 ## Installation Instructions
 **To run the application locally, follow the steps below(commands added for additional help):**